Skip to content

 The nonlinear state evolution equation is given by:

-where g=[00g] represents the acceleration due to gravity, FD(v(t))m represents the deceleration along the agent's velocity vector due to air drag, and a(t)+g(L/D) represents the deleceration along the agent's velocity vector due to lift-induced drag.
+where g=[00g] represents the acceleration due to gravity, FD(v(t))m represents the deceleration along the agent's velocity vector due to air drag, and a(t)(L/D) represents the deleceration along the agent's velocity vector due to lift-induced drag.
+Any acceleration normal to the agent's velocity vector, including the components of the acceleration vector a(t) and gravity vector g that are normal to the velocity vector, will induce some lift-induced drag.

 Agent Acceleration